ftccats/ftccats.github.io/CADWithPTC.md

 You can go ahead and download all the files you want.
 Make sure you do this, otherwise you can't use anything to build the CAD out of.

-[PTC download for FTC]:http://www.catalogds.com/db/service?d=first&c=browse [Here are Jaime's thoughts on designing and making with CAD.][Jaime's thoughts on CAD]

-[Jaime's thoughts on CAD]:https://m.youtube.com/watch?v=1p-oAyymw1M [This is a link with PTC Creo in action][PTC Action] It includes instructions on how to print the model you made, and how to precisely make geometry.
+[PTC download for FTC]:http://www.catalogds.com/db/service?d=first&c=browse [This is a link with PTC Creo in action][PTC Action] It includes instructions on how to print the model you made, and how to precisely make geometry.